CognitiveModeling/InteractiveClimateMuseum/readme.md

 ##### 2.1.2 Attributes
 - public floats movementSpeed, rotateSpeed and scrollSpeed for the player's movement, rotation and scrolling speed
-- a public GameObject playerCamera, a camera from the player's point of view
+- a public GameObject playerCamera, the camera from the player's point of view

 ##### 2.1.3 Methods
 - FixedUpdate()